benjamincrozat/content/articles/laravel-versions.md

 - **Symfony VarDumper**:
     - Upgraded dd helper function to use Symfony VarDumper for enhanced debug information.

-### Laravel 5.1 LTS
+### Laravel version 5.1 LTS

-**Laravel 5.1, released in June 2015.** This is when I started using the framework!
+**Laravel version 5.1, released in June 2015.** This is when I started using the framework!
 Some of its new features include:

 - **Event Broadcasting**:
     - Facilitates broadcasting of events over a websocket connection.